brucefan1983/GPUGA/README.md

 ## What is `GPUGA`?
 * `GPUGA` stands for Graphics Processing Units Genetic Algorithm.
 It is a code for empirical potential fitting using the genetic algorithm (GA).
-* The first uploaded version is a working code which can optimize a simple testing function.
-I aim to add features little by little.

 ## Prerequisites
 * You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit which supports your GPU card installed.